-Zimbabwe is going through social and economic challenges.
-One of the paths to resolving these challenges is to make sure that appropriate policies in different sectors of the economy are developed to support and champion development in a sustainable manner.
-One of the country's critical factors in the economy is the extractive sector.
+Zimbabwe is facing social and economic challenges: to resolve them requires a concerted effort that will mobilise resources.
+It is essential to ensure that appropriate policies in the different sectors of the economy are developed that support and champion development in a sustainable manner.
+A critical sector in the Zimbabwean economy is the extractive industry.

-It is widely asserted that the vast endowment of resources in the country offers opportunity for the future, if utilised sustainably.
-At the same time industrial investment in Africa has not seen the much needed social and economic development and has at times been mired in scandal.
-There is an emergent consensus that the extractive sectors are externally driven and continue to benefit multinational companies and a few national elites at the expense of local communities and citizens in general.
-FDI has been a major source of development initiatives.
-This has been mainly driven by the fact that African governments have failed to effectively leverage resources from extractive sectors as well as channelling their respective country's wealth into substantive improvements in the lives of their populations.
-Like many other African countries, Zimbabwe has close ties with some of the BRICS-States, as they are regarded as being central to the country's economic revival.
-There has been an upsurge of Russian, Chinese and South African investments in Zimbabwe's extractive sector over the past decade, yet mining has been characterised by environmental degradation, tax evasion, human rights abuses and exploitative labour practices.
-Arguably, Zimbabwe has been affected by the 'resource curse' as there is no significant development outcome attached to the revenues that are generated from the vast resources, yet on the whole the investment appears to be welcomed, thus there is need to interrogate the overall economic framework of the mining sector.
-On the other hand, extractive industries have seen increased participation by local small-scale and semi-large-scale extractors while the consequences are borne by the population at large.
+It is widely asserted that the vast endowment of natural resources in the country presents an opportunity to address the social and economic challenges if utilised sustainably.
+However, industrial investment has not seen the much needed social and economic development and has, at times, been mired in scandal.
+There is an emerging consensus in the developing world that the extractive sectors are externally driven and continue to benefit multinational companies and a few national elites at the expense of local communities and citizens in general.
+Foreign Direct Investment has been a significant source of development initiatives.
+It has been mainly driven by the fact that African governments have failed to both effectively leverage resources from the extractive sector and to channel their respective country's wealth into substantive improvements in the lives of their populations.
+Like many other African countries, Zimbabwe has close ties with some of the BRICScountries, as they are considered to be central to the country's economic revival.
+There has been an upsurge of Russian, Chinese and South African investments in the Zimbabwean extractive sector over the past decade; amidst concerns that this sector has been characterised by environmental degradation, tax evasion, human rights abuses and exploitative labour practices.
+Arguably, Zimbabwe has been affected by the 'resource curse' as there is no significant development outcome attached to the revenues that are generated from its vast natural resources, yet the investment appears to be welcomed.
+So, there is a need to interrogate the overall economic framework of the mining sector.
+While extractive industries have seen increased participation by local small-scale and semi-large-scale extractors, the consequences are borne by the population at large.

-This publication seeks to characterise the mining sector in Zimbabwe and interrogate the governance framework in the sector and what factors could explain the lack of a sustainable development path.
+This publication seeks to characterise the mining sector in Zimbabwe, interrogate the governance framework in the sector and identify those factors that could explain the lack of a sustainable development path.

-The Friedrich-Ebert-Stiftung (FES) has taken steps to enhance the efforts to develop sustainable models for the extractive industry.
-With this publication 'Extractives and Sustainable Development I: Minerals, Oil & Gas Sectors in Zimbawe', and the follow-up 'Extractives and Sustainable Development II: Alternatives to the Exploitation of Extractives', we hope to contribute to a constructive public debate on the way to a sustainable and thriving economy in Zimbabwe.
+The Friedrich Ebert Stiftung (FES) has taken steps to enhance the efforts to develop sustainable models for the extractive industry.
+With this second edition of Extractives and Sustainable DevelopmentI: Minerals, Oil & Gas Sectors in Zimbabwe and the follow-up publication Extractives and Sustainable DevelopmentII: Alternatives to Extractives Exploitation, we hope to contribute constructively to the public debate on the way to a sustainable and thriving economy in Zimbabwe.

-Brigitte Juchems Resident Representative Friedrich Ebert Stiftung Zimbabwe Harare, December 2016
+Ulrich Golaszinski, Resident Representative Friedrich-Ebert-Stiftung Zimbabwe Harare, December 2018